eyes-on-disabilities/miranda-eye-tracking-screen-calibrator/README.md

 # miranda-eye-track

-Middleware for easier usage of various eye tracking software
+Middleware for easier usage of various eye and head tracking software